tiiuae/ghafscan/src/ghafscan/templates/ghaf_target.md

 ## Vulnerabilities Fixed in nix-unstable

-Following table lists vulnerabilities that have been fixed in nixpgks nix-unstable channel, but the fixes have not been backported to the channel the Ghaf target is currently pinned to.
+Following table lists vulnerabilities that have been fixed in nixpkgs nix-unstable channel, but the fixes have not been backported to the channel the Ghaf target is currently pinned to.

 Following issues potentially require backporting the fix from nixpkgs-unstable to the correct nixpkgs release branch.